-Pravah Khandekar is a composer, vocalist, and an artist from India, currently based in New York City.
+Pravah Khandekar is an artist and composer from India, currently based in New York City.
 Mediating international relations, cinema, and human rights, he pursues experiments to complicate political, temporal, and aesthetic dimensions that write, alter, or damage the limits of contemporary culture and public life.
+Pravah works across with film, performance and text.

 Pravah’s musical practice centers in the traditions of Dhrupad - his mother is his first Guru, further to which he received training from Ustad Rahim Fahimmuddin Dagar, in Dagar-vaani Dhrupad lineage.
 Pravah holds a Bachelor of Architecture from Sir JJ School of Arts, Bombay, India, and a Master’s in Design Studies (Ecologies) from the Graduate School of Design at Harvard University.